auth0/docs/articles/monitoring/guides/track-leads-salesforce.md

 You can track new leads in Salesforce with TowerData-Enriched User Profiles.

-Whenever a new user signs up with a website using any social credential, we want to:
+Whenever a new user signs up with a website using any social credential we want to:

 1. __Augment the user profile__ with additional public information obtained through [TowerData](https://www.towerdata.com/email-intelligence/email-enhancement).